GuidanceMantras/GuidanceMantras/README.md

 - It is your responsibility to save you money, not others, always remember
 - One has to be very strict and conditional with money
 - Stop spending like there is no tomorrow
+- Learn to play with money safely and focus on doubling it

 ### Budgeting
 - Will be added later